 The animation is subpar at best.
 There’s no bad CGI so I guess that’s good.

 The opening visuals look interesting.
 Too bad the opening and osts are bland and forgettable

 Chihiro saved the world by becoming the Lord of Vermillion and changing the world line.

 How did Chihiro become the LoV?
 It was stated all the hero candidates had to die, yet Chihiro had a nakama moment saying he’ll save everyone and boom nakama powerup to LoV.

 The scientist could have been a compelling villain, but instead he turned into a obsessive, delusional mad scientist hellbent on being with Mitsuki.
-We don’t even see him and Mitsuki’s relationship, so his motive was trash and underwhelming.
+We don’t even see his and Mitsuki’s relationship, so his motive was underwhelming.

 The artificial daughter of Mitsuki and the scientist came into the plot out of nowhere in the last 2-3 episides so i don’t care about her.
 There was no hints of Koume (our scientist assistant) being a ‘defected’ version to the artificial Mitsuki.
 Again, we do not see their relationship growing up in the orphanage, so her inferiority complex towards towards her is underdeveloped and shallow.

-The guardian of the states are useless, one dimensional characters I don’t give a fuck about because they do nothing except antagonise our protagonists who are trying to help.
+The guardian of the states are useless, one dimensional characters I don’t give a shit about because they do nothing except antagonise our protagonists who are trying to help.